benja2998/batch/README.md

 ## Limitations

 * If the batch file has no `exit` commands that are **always** executed, it may lead to undefined behavior in the compiled binary.
+* Many batch features are not supported, such as variaables, `if` statements, `for` loops, etc.

 ## Features